 The Gulf Stream is like an invisible ribbon that curves its way through the Atlantic Ocean touching many coastal communities.
-Four artists are tied together by their shared compassion and connection to the Gulf Stream.
+Three artists are tied together by their shared compassion and connection to the Gulf Stream.

 Aligning with Canada’s 2025 commitment to conserve 25% of our marine environment this inspirational travelling exhibit will open on Oceans Day of June 2025 at the Fisheries Museum of the Atlantic.